edmendo/termproject-LIS-545-/README.md

 The contents of this repository are as follows:

 Dataset:
-  81 images of 'Portrait Bust of a Man',
+  -81 images of 'Portrait Bust of a Man'
-  85 masks  of 'Portrait Bust of a Man',
+  -85 masks  of 'Portrait Bust of a Man'
-  4 3D models of 'Portrait Bust of a Man',
+  -4 3D models of 'Portrait Bust of a Man'
-  2 README files
+  -2 README files
-Structured Metadata file:
+  -Structured Metadata file: term_portraitOfAMan.xml
-  term_portraitOfAMan.xml
-Final Report
+  -Final Report

 The data itself can be found published here:
 https://figshare.com/articles/dataset/3D_data_for_recreating_a_bronze_portrait_figure_from_Cleveland_Museum_of_Art/5234890